Oops19/TS4-LiveXML/README.md

 ## Creating custom settings
-The  [inspector](https://modthesims.info/showthread.php?t=575118) by [scumbumbo](https://modthesims.info/m/7401825) is probably the best tool ever written for TS4 to avoid that mods break with every update.
+The  [inspector](https://modthesims.info/showthread.php?t=575118) by [scumbumbo](https://modthesims.info/m/7401825) is probably the 2nd best tool ever written for TS4 to avoid that mods break with every update.
 Many mod creators know about it but only a few use it.
 They create bogus mods on purpose which break with every update even though they could avoid it.

+The best tool is very likely the embeeded inspector which will also be called with 'inspect'.
+If you have scumbumbo's inspector installed remove it.

 To modify a tuning it may be best to inspect it with the inspector and to take note about the needed parameter names and values.
 Locating them may require some work and one will get used to it.
 One may also need to modify the inspector.py file to dig deeper into the structures.